Sainte-Croix-sur-Orne

 Sainte-Croix-sur-Orne ([sɛ̃t kʁwa syʁ ɔʁn], literally Sainte-Croix on Orne) is a former commune in the Orne department in north-western France.
 On 1 January 2016, it was merged into the new commune of Putanges-le-Lac.
 The 18th-century military, playwright and physician Guillaume-René Lefébure (1744–1806) was born in Sainte-Croix-sur-Orne.

+The former commune is part of the area known as Suisse Normande.